Kacie McDonnell

-Kacie McDonnell (Born July 30, 1990) is a Fox News Talent mostly on Fox Business as host of Mansion Global.
+Kacie McDonnell (born July 30, 1990) is a Fox News talent, mostly on Fox Business as host of Mansion Global.
 Her first assignment was hosting the red carpet in the Patriot Awards in 2019.

 Early life and education

 She was born and raised in Pottsville, Pennsylvania.
 She went to Nativity BVM High School then Villanova University where she graduated in 2012 with a bachelor's degree in communications.

 Career

 Prior to joining Fox News, McDonnell began her career in sports at WTXF-TV, delivering reports on the Philadelphia Eagles for Good Day Philadelphia.
 She also was the traffic reporter there.
-McDonnell then spent two years at KSHB-TV in Kansas City, Missouri where she also worked as a sideline reporter for Sporting Kansas City.
+McDonnell then spent two years at KSHB-TV in Kansas City, Missouri where she started as a traffic reporter and then began working as a sideline reporter for Sporting Kansas City about a year later.
 McDonnell served as an anchor for the New England Sports Network covering professional sports across Boston.
-She covered the Final Four when her alma mater Villanova University played and later winning the titles in 2016 and 2018 for Turner Sports.
+She covered the Final four for Turner Sports when her alma mater Villanova University played in and later won two NCAA men's Division I national championships in 2016 and 2018.